rfuzzo/MWSE/docs/source/guides/logging.md

 ```
 [My Awesome Mod | someotherfile.lua | INFO] Hello world
 ```
-To make things simpler, the settings for all loggers created for a mod will all synchronize their settings.
+To make things simpler, all loggers created for a mod will synchronize their settings.
 For example, if you update `log.level` in `mods/My Awesome Mod/main.lua`, then the logging level will also be updated in `mods/My Awesome Mod/someOtherFile.lua`.

 ## In more Detail